 If you are available and the job is still open, we will send you a confirmation via email.
 If you have any questions ahead of booking the gig, include them in your first response so that we don’t accidentally book you into something you’re still on the fence about.

 From time to time you may see a gig posted to Usked.
-All posted jobs are either pre-screened and posted to select groups or open access jobs we feel would be appropriate for a wide range of our folks.
+All posted jobs are either pre-screened and posted to select groups or open access jobs we feel would be appropriate for a wide range of providers.
 Feel free to respond in the platform directly to let us know that you're interested.

 Access scheduled work via usked.